aut-ce/HowToGraduateFromAUT/README.md

 See also: https://github.com/ramtinms/CEIT-Docs

-Feel free to send your feedback: smahmadpanah@aut.ac.ir
+Feel free to send us your feedback...